 Before you begin the submission process, perform due diligence and determine that your work is, indeed, ready for prime time.
 Self-edit to revise writing mechanic errors.
 Same with “red-flag” words: purge these rascals out of your documents.

 Send your submission to yourself and read it on your phone or tablet.
 Right away, any formatting issues will be easy to spot.
 Fix them!

-If you need assistance with any aspect of landing an agent or getting published, check out the programs at Agent/Query Submission Central and/or drop by MolliMart a valuable resource of low-cost tutorials.
+If you need assistance with any aspect of landing an agent or getting published, CLICK HERE to check out my various writers' services or drop by MolliMart a valuable resource of low-cost tutorials.